 - a.
-Culturally responsive peer support for women, men, and LGBTQ persons; - Information and referral to professional services, community and social resources; - c.
+Culturally responsive peer support for women, men, and LGBTQ persons; - b.
+Information and referral to professional services, community and social resources; - c.
 Wellness Recovery Action Planning (WRAP) workshops and/or activities (at least four (4) per month). - d.
 Other wellness-related groups/workshops such as mindfulness, walking, and/or chair exercise at a minimum of one (1) group per week (or four (4) per month). - e.
-Monthly informational and educational sessions about non-traditional approaches to mental health care (for example, acupressure, stress reduction, drumming, yoga and cultural folk healers) at a minimum of one (1) per month; - f.
-Client Family Advisory Committee will select a minimum of 6 activities per year (for example, arts and crafts, games) to be held at the MCWC.
+Monthly informational and educational sessions about nontraditional approaches to mental health care (for example, acupressure, stress reduction, drumming, yoga and cultural folk healers) at a minimum of one (1) per month; - f.
+Client Family Advisory Committee will select a minimum of six (6) activities per year (for example, arts and crafts, games) to be held at the MCWC.
 Gambling or any games involving exchange of cash or that promote addictive behavior is strictly prohibited; - g.
-Provide relevant trainings, such as: parent education, mental health advanced directives (Patient's Rights), knowing the signs, guest speakers, health class, smoking cessation, nutrition class, Social Security, spirituality, money management, shall be provided yearly to members. - h.
-Contractor shall conduct community outreach through meetings, online media, traditional news distribution, website event calendar, newsletter and other means as appropriate to potential members and the community at large to generate member interest and referrals. - The MCWC will mirror the cultural composition of the community by documenting targeted outreach efforts to underserved ethnic communities such as African American, Latino, and Pacific Islander. - Community outreach and recruitment efforts shall focus on reaching underserved, culturally diverse communities in terms of race and ethnicity, gender, sexual orientation and class.
+Provide relevant trainings in English, Spanish, Tongan, Samoan, such as: parent education (NAMI basics or NAMI Family To Family, Educate, Equip and Support from United Parents) Peer Education i.e. Peer-to-Peer NAMI, WRAP Groups) (mental health advanced directives (Patient's Rights), knowing the signs, guest speakers, health class, smoking cessation, nutrition class, Social Security, spirituality, money management, shall provide at least eight (8) weekly classes or groups per month to members. - h.
+Contractor shall conduct community outreach through meetings, online media, traditional news distribution, website event calendar, newsletter and other means as appropriate to potential members and the community at large to generate member interest and referrals. - i.
+The MCWC will mirror the cultural composition of the community by documenting targeted outreach efforts to underserved ethnic communities such as African American, Latino, and Pacific Islander.

+Community outreach and recruitment efforts shall focus on reaching underserved, culturally diverse communities in terms of race and ethnicity, gender, sexual orientation and class.